Peginterferon Alfa-2b (Sylatron

 Depending on your insurance coverage, you may receive this medication at your doctor’s office or at home.
 You or a caregiver will be taught how to give injections if you are receiving this medication at home.
 If you receive this medication at home it will be supplied by a home infusion company or through a specialty pharmacy.
 Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 This medication may be covered under your major medical or your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Peginterferon Alfa-2b

 There are a number of things you can do to manage the side effects of peginterferon alfa-2b.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: